-Primary (often called Children's House from the Italian Casa Dei Bambini)
+Primary (often called Children's House from Montessori's Italian name: Casa Dei Bambini)

-Our primary program is the "original" Montessori program and is designed specifically for children around 3 years-old through 6 years-old.
+Our primary program is the "original" Montessori program and is designed specifically for children around 3 yearsold through 6 years-old.
 Over the time in our primary program, children are given sequenced lessons designed to increase their skills and independence.

-Typically a three-year program for children that includes kindergarten, we have the ability to serve, and expect children, who join this program before they are three-years-old to enroll in their fourth, or kindergarten, year.
+Typically, a three-year program for children that includes kindergarten, we can serve, and expect children, who join this program before they are three years old to enroll in their fourth, or kindergarten, year.